-But as the end of 2017 draws near I am now drawing a new line in the sand and redefining within myself what self care actually is, and why we should prioritise it.
+But as the end of the year draws near I am now drawing a new line in the sand and redefining within myself what self care actually is, and why we should prioritise it.
 As a health care practitioner, I see plenty of injuries and health problems that occur within the aging population simply as a result of a lack of self care.
 I should know, more than others, how important small steps can be.

 So rather than it being a once a year indulgence, let me redefine self care for women.
 After all, we are the glue, the force and we are needed.